 - It's egg free, so you can serve it up to your guests without concern for those following an elimination diet like the AIP.

-And, you can rest easy knowing that this Cilantro Avocado Mayo is full of healthy fats from avocado and coconut milk.
+And, you can rest easy knowing that this Cilantro Avocado Aioli is full of healthy fats from avocado and coconut milk.
 Yep, it contains zero of those racid omega 6 fats like canola or vegetable oils.

 Side note: immediately ditch those omega 6 fats (canola, vegetable, soybean & peanut oil, vegan mayo, etc.) and foods cooked in those fats!
 If the idea of eliminating these fats is new to you and you're curious to learn why, try out my free 7 day detox.
 You'll get an instant download ebook where you can read all about these fats + see a simple plan for cutting them out of your diet.

-This Cilantro Avocado Mayo finds it's way into my meal plans nearly every week.
+This Cilantro Avocado Aioli finds it's way into my meal plans nearly every week.
 For breakfast, I'll use it to top Sweet Potato Avocado Toast, or drizzle over my Mashed Cauliflower Breakfast Bowls.
 For lunch and dinner, I'll use it to dress up roasted chicken or use in place of the mayo in this Creamy Teriyaki Spaghetti Squash recipe.
-One of the simplest meal plan additions is to plan a snack with this mayo as a dip with fresh veggies.
+One of the simplest meal plan additions is to plan a snack with this aioli as a dip with fresh veggies.

 I can't be alone in this, can I?
 Go ahead, make a batch and see if you can resist the temptation of topping everything in your fridge with this creamy condiment.